Welcome to London, Ontario, Canada! Let us give you a few ideas about what to see on your first visit to our wonderful city.

 neighbourhoods & Hiking

 London is home to a number of unique neighbourhoods that all feature something different about them!
-Explore Diverse Neighbourhoods, experience A Day in Wortley Village or take in all that Old East Village has to offer.
+Experience A Day in Wortley Village or take in all that Old East Village has to offer.